huangmozhilv/gitCommands/README.md

 $ touch README.md								# create a file called README.md where you can put instructions/info about your folder like what you are reading right now!
 $ git init 										# initialize your git repository locally
 $ git add .										# adds everything changed from local to staging
-$ git commit -m "first commit"					# commits everything in staging to be ready to be pushed to Github
+$ git commit -m "first commit"					# commits everything in staging to be ready to be pushed to Github. "-m": message
 $ git remote add origin https://github.com/quinnliu/GitCommands.git
 $ git push -u origin master						# the "-u" is so that the next time your push you don't need to type "origin master"
 # put in a username & password